 Well Wilderness Kids Therapeutic Nature Center offers inclusive NaturePlay programs & therapies for children of all ages & abilities with the mission of supporting child development through sensory & social emotional experiences in a nature-based setting.
 We are committed to serving as guardians of play with the use of Mindfulness tools for all children.

-A Wellness Market in partnership with local farmers & makers that offers high quality foods & products that nourish the body for optimal health is also offered year round.
+A Wellness Market in partnership with local farmers & makers that offers high quality foods & products that nourish the body for optimal health is also offered seasonally.

 PEDIATRIC PHYSICAL THERAPIST